 The Montreal Protocol is administered by the United Nations (U.N.).
 To determine if a country has signed the Montreal Protocol, contact the U.N.
-The Internet address is http://untreaty.un.org/.
+The Internet address is http://untreaty.un.org.

 Exported ODCs.
 Generally, there is no tax on ODCs sold for export if certain requirements are met.
 For a sale to be nontaxable, you and the purchaser must be registered.
-You must obtain from the purchaser an exemption certificate that you rely on in good faith.
+See Form 637, Application for Registration (for Certain Excise Tax Activities).
+Also, you must obtain from the purchaser an exemption certificate that you rely on in good faith.
 Keep the certificate with your records.
 The certificate must be in substantially the form set forth in section 52.4682-5(d)(3) of the regulations.
 The tax benefit of this exemption is limited.
 For more information, see section 52.4682-5 of the regulations.

 ODCs used as feedstock.
 There is no tax on ODCs sold for use or used as a feedstock.
 An ODC is used as a feedstock only if the ODC is entirely consumed in the manufacture of another chemical.
-The transformation of an ODC into one or more new compounds qualifies, but use of an ODC in a mixture does not qualify.
+The transformation of an ODC into one or more new compounds qualifies as use as a feedstock, but use of an ODC in a mixture does not qualify.